Approximation Schemes for k-Subset Sum Ratio and k-way Number Partitioning Ratio

-Bazgan et al.~\cite{SSR_Baz} provided the first FPTAS for SSR and demonstrated that \textsc{Subset Sum Difference} does not admit an FPTAS, unless $\mathsf{P} = \mathsf{NP}$.
+Bazgan, Santha and Tuza~\cite{SSR_Baz} provided the first FPTAS for SSR and demonstrated that \textsc{Subset Sum Difference} does not admit an FPTAS, unless $\mathsf{P} = \mathsf{NP}$.
 Similar arguments that apply to \textsc{Partition} have been further studied in \cite{FPTAS_Woe}.
 Additionally, various related problems such as \textsc{3-Partition} and \textsc{Bin Packing} are strongly NP-hard~\cite{BOOK_Gar}, implying that they do not admit an FPTAS or a pseudo-polynomial time algorithm unless $\mathsf{P}=\mathsf{NP}$.
 However, these problems involve a non-constant number of subsets.
 For our problems, we consider a \emph{fixed} number $k$ of disjoint subsets.
 This restriction is quite natural in applications, as it is more likely to distribute a great amount of items to a small number of agents.

 Sahni presents an FPTAS for $\mP$ in \cite{MUL_Sah} that minimizes the largest sum.
 However, this technique does not seem applicable to minimize the ratio.
-In \cite{FD_LM}, Lipton et al. show a PTAS for \textsc{Minimum Envy-Ratio} with identical valuations and non-constant number $k$ of agents, while claiming the existence of an FPTAS when $k$ is constant.
-Furthermore, in~\cite{FD_NR} Nguyen and Rothe show an FPTAS running in $O(n^{4k^2+1}/\varepsilon^{2k^2})$ time for the same problem with fixed $k$ and general additive valuation functions.
+Lipton, Markakis, Mossel and Saberi~\cite{FD_LM} show a PTAS for \textsc{Minimum Envy-Ratio} with identical valuations and non-constant number $k$ of agents, while claiming the existence of an FPTAS when $k$ is constant.
+Furthermore, Nguyen and Rothe~\cite{FD_NR} show an FPTAS running in $O(n^{4k^2+1}/\varepsilon^{2k^2})$ time for the same problem with fixed $k$ and general additive valuation functions.

 \paragraph*{Our contribution}